-We drove to the northernmost part of Petroglyph National Monument – Piedras Marcadas Canyon – instead.
+We decided to head over to the northernmost part of Petroglyph National Monument - Piedras Marcadas Canyon - instead.
 It seemed to be the right choice because it was relatively quiet when we got there.
 From what we learned at the visitor center, the small canyon has the largest concentration of petroglyphs of any of the trails.
-Definitely a good spot if you want to see a bunch of petroglyphs in one go!
+Definitely a good spot if you want to see a bunch!

 Piedras Marcadas Canyon at Petroglyph National Monument

 Piedras Marcadas Canyon - not particularly scenic, but plenty of petroglyphs spotted!